cheind/py-lapsolver/ReadMe.md

+## py-lapsolver

-**py-lapsolver** implements a linear sum assignment problem solver for dense matrices based on shortest path augmentation.
+**py-lapsolver** implements a linear sum assignment problem solver for dense matrices based on shortest path augmentation in Python.
 In practice, it solves 5000x5000 problems in around 3 seconds.

 ### Install